 I’m Really Proud Of You

 Seriously, I am.
-You are doing incredible things and every day, I pile on a little something else to add to the weight you’re carrying and you take it all in stride.
+You are doing incredible things!
+Every day, I pile on a little something else to add to the weight you’re carrying and you take it all in stride.

 I’m so in awe of you, and I hope you’re in awe of yourself, too.
 There’s no quick fix to any of this.
-It’s a daily, slow chipping away at a life that no longer serves us in pursuit of a healthier, happier, freer way of being.
+It’s a daily, slow chipping away at a life that no longer serves us in pursuit of a healthier, happier way of being.

 And YOU’RE DOING IT.